Israeli minister attacks Kerry over boycott warnings

 Netanyahu is facing pressure from another direction - ultranationalists within his coalition government - to oppose any evacuation of Jewish settlements from Israeli-occupied land Palestinians seek for a future state.

-Moderate members of Netanyahu's government have warned of catastrophe if the right-wing leader walks away from the table.
+Moderate members of Netanyahu's administration have warned of catastrophe if the right-wing leader, whose Likud party is openly sceptical about the U.S.-brokered peace talks, walks away from the table.

-Israeli chief peace negotiator Tzipi Livni has described the negotiations as "the wall stopping a wave" of economic boycotts.
+His chief peace negotiator, Justice Minister Tzipi Livni, has described the negotiations as "the wall stopping a wave" of economic boycotts.
 And she has cautioned that Israel could face the sort of isolation imposed on South Africa during years of apartheid.

 Companies in Israel's largest economic partner, the European Union, have already started to signal their concern.

-A large Dutch pension fund, PGGM, said last month it is was divesting from five Israeli banks because of their business dealings with settlements in the West Bank and East Jerusalem, territory Israel captured in the 1967 Middle East war.
+One of the largest pension funds in the Netherlands, PGGM, announced last month is was divesting from five Israeli banks because of their business dealings with Jewish settlements that dot the occupied West Bank and East Jerusalem, territory Israel captured in the 1967 Middle East war.

-The issue has also grabbed headlines over a multi-million-dollar sponsorship deal between actress Scarlett Johansson and SodaStream, an Israeli firm operating in the West Bank.
+The issue also grabbed headlines last week over a multi-million-dollar sponsorship deal between Hollywood actress Scarlett Johansson and SodaStream, an Israeli firm operating in the West Bank.

 She announced on Thursday she had quit as a global ambassador for Oxfam, which had called Johansson's association with SodaStream incompatible with her role for the charity.